icarusfactor/openstack-Installs/stein/PackStack-Stein-AllInOne-CentOS7.6.md

 ```
 ______

-8. We'll edit network setting to change the VM to a static ip to make things easier for switching over to OpenVswitch
+8. We'll edit network setting to change the VM to a static IP to make things easier for switching over to OpenVswitch

 ```
    $ cd /etc/sysconfig/network-scripts/